RJRGLEANER Honour Awards | For Entertainment (Special Award) : Dalton Harris - Sang His Way Into The Hearts Of Jamaicans

-Nadine Sutherland, one of the three judges on the 2010 Rising Stars panel, said Harris demonstrated obvious talent as a teen, and has come of age.
+Nadine Sutherland, one of three judges on the 2010 Rising Stars panel, said that Harris demonstrated obvious talent as a teen, and has come of age.

 "I keep on saying to people that Dalton Harris' story is something for a Jamaican movie.
 I mean it has all the ingredients for success.
 This little boy, when I met him, I always tell everybody, he was a weird looking kid.
 And he just could sing," Sutherland said.

 "His singing took him from some dark situations.
 But he was tenacious, he wanted to better himself."

 Anthony Miller, perhaps the most feared Rising Stars judge, had his fingers crossed for Harris' success.
 However, he believes that there should be no comparison between Harris' international and local achievements.